Masterton Curiosities

 The longest-lived male Mastertons in the Records

 There are several Mastertons who lived well into their 90's.
-The longest-lived male identified so far is James George Masterton, born in 1896 in Caulfield, Victoria, Australia and died in 1996 at the age of 100.
-Amazingly, his wife, Vida Lillian Judd (1899-1999), was another centenarian.
+The longest-lived male identified so far is William Masterton, an analytical chemist born in 1902 in South Leith, Scotland and died in 2000 at the age of 98.

 The longest-lived female Mastertons in the Records